radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The analysis is similar if the Message-Authenticator is in the middle of the packet, with attributes existing both before an after the Message-Authenticator.
 Attributes before the Message-Authenticator can be modified, discarded, or added, while attributes after the Message-Authenticator need to remain in the packet.
 We direct the reader to Section 7.2 of {{BLAST}} for a more complete description of these issues.

-As a result, adding a Message-Authenticator anywhere other than as the first one will only mitigate the attack if the client implements the "require Message-Authenticator" flag, and has set that flag to "true".
-Since there is no feature negotiation in RADIUS, the server has no way of knowing the clients configuration, and therefore needs to behave as if the client has the most insecure configuration.
+As a result, the attack will only be mitigated in one of two circumstances:

+1. The client implements the "require Message-Authenticator" flag, and has set that flag to "true",

-The location of the Message-Authenticator attribute is therefore critical to protect legacy clients which do not check for its existence or validate its contents.
-Many legacy clients do not send Message-Authenticator in Access-Request packets, and therefore are highly likely to not validate it in responses to those Access-Requests.
-Upgrading all of these clients may be difficult, or in some cases impossible.
-It is therefore important to have mitigation factors which protect those systems.
+2. The server places Message-Authenticator as the first attribute in all responses to Access-Request packets.

+Since RADIUS has no feature negotiation, the server has no way of knowing whether or not the client has been configured securely.
+The only remaining choice then for the server, is the second one.
+This document therefore mandates that all RADIUS servers send Message-Authenticator as the first attribute in all responses to Access-Request packets.

+This mandate ensures that the RADIUS protocol is secured for both the client and the server.
+We then need to verify that this change in behavior does not affect legacy clients which may not support Message-Authenticator.

+Nearly all clients which do not validate Message-Authenticator are known to accept responses which contain it, due to the provisions of {{RFC2866, Section 5}}:

+> A RADIUS client MAY ignore Attributes with an unknown Type.
-We note that Message-Authenticator has been defined for almost twenty-five (25) years, since {{?RFC2869}}.
-All standards-compliant clients will validate Message-Authenticator; or if they do not validate it, should ignore it.
-Since the publication of the original BlastRADIUS notification, it has become clear that some implementations do not behave as expected.
-That is, they discard packets which contain an unexpected Message-Authenticator attribute, even though that behavior is entirely unreasonable, and is not required by any existing standard.

-There is very little to be done for such systems.
-The behavior mandated by this specification causes problems for such systems.
-The only way for RADIUS servers to be compatible with those systems is to never send Message-Authenticator in responses.
+These RADIUS clients are therefore compatible with the protocol change outlined in this document.
+We note also that Message-Authenticator has been defined for almost twenty-five (25) years, since {{?RFC2869}}, so there are few reasons for equipment to not support it.

+Since the publication of the original BlastRADIUS notification, it has become known that some implementations do not behave as expected.
+That is, instead of ignoring an unexpected Message-Authenticator attribute, they instead discard the response.
+That behavior is entirely unreasonable, and is not required by any existing standard.
+The only way for RADIUS servers could be compatible with such systems is to never send Message-Authenticator in responses.
 However, doing so would open up significantly more systems to the BlastRADIUS attack.

+The only way to secure those systems is to upgrade them.
+Failing that, the administrators of those systems will need to accept the fact that their systems are vulnerable.

-In the end, the only safe solution is to declare that systems which discard packets containing Message-Authenticator are not compliant with the RADIUS specifications.
-We do not decrease the security of the RADIUS protocol in order to allow the continued existence of insecure and non-compliant implementations.
-In order to prevent such issues from happening in the future, we now define mandated behavior for unknown attributes in [](#unknown-attributes), below.
-In short, there is no reason for implementations to discard response packets, simply because they do not recognize an attribute contained therein.
+The solution adopted by this specification is to declare that clients or servers which discard packets containing Message-Authenticator are not compliant with the RADIUS specifications.
+It is not acceptable to decrease the security of the RADIUS protocol in order to be compatible with insecure and non-compliant implementations.
+This specification attempts to prevent such issues from happening in the future, by mandating behavior for unknown attributes in [](#unknown-attributes), below.
+There is no reason for an implementation to discard response a packet simply because it does not recognize an attribute in the packet.

 As it is difficult to upgrade both clients and servers simultaneously, we also need a method to protect clients when the server has not been updated.
 That is, clients cannot depend on the Message-Authenticator existing in response packets.
 Clients need to take additional steps to protect themselves, independent of any server updates.

-### Clients Receiving Responses
+### Clients Receiving Responses {#client-responses}

 We mandate the following new behavior for RADIUS clients: